G Suite for Education Core and Additional services

-On August 1, 2017, Google will disable Additional Services for G Suite for Education school accounts created before April 22, 2016.
-If you have such an account and you don’t want these services disabled, you need to set up manual control for user access to these services before August 1.
-Unless you do, these services will be automatically disabled.
+On August 1, 2017, Google disabled Additional Services for G Suite for Education school accounts created before April 22, 2016.
+If you have such an account and you don’t want these services disabled, you need to set up manual control for user access to these services.
+Unless you do, these services are automatically disabled.

 You should have already received an email directing you to an interstitial page to view your domain’s enabled Additional Services and to choose an option:

 If you select this option, we will not disable any of your Additional Services.